pipiscrew/TrueCryptSimpleGUI/README.md

 # TrueCryptSimpleGUI

 With TrueCrypt you can mount an encrypted file to a new drive.
 Usually method that used by all file/folder encryption tools.
-TrueCrypt is freeware, the original GUI has to many options.
+TrueCrypt is freeware, the original GUI has too many options.
 I would like to open an application, write my password and mount, thats why SimpleGUI created.

 How to create a container/partition :